yasminenuhaily/cse15l-lab-reports/LabReport2.md

 The method called in the '/add-message?s=' is the 'public String handleRequest(URI url)' .
 The relevant arguments here are the URL, which checks if it contains the 'add' String, and if it finds it, adds it as the String s to print out on the server.
 Prior to this, the webpage had displayed " 1. hello \n 2.
 Greetings class \n " , when the '/add-message?s=CSE15L Fall 2023' was added to the URL, the new URI became "http://localhost:4000/add-message?s=CSE15L%20Fall%202023", the String value 's' found by the ".getQuery()" call found "CSE15L Fall 2023".
 Then, the value of the String[] parameters at 1 became the String s.
 The num value was increased to 3, which was printed and displayed as "3. " on the page, and then prints the new parameter[1], which was the new 's'.

 **Part 2** <br>

 The path to the private key for my SSH key  ![Image](privKey.png) <br>
 The path to the public key for my SSH key ![Image](pubKey.png) <br>

 Terminal action logging in without being asked for a password: ![Image](loginNoPass.png) <br>

+**Part 3** <br>

+<p> Prior to labs week 2 and 3, I was unaware of how to connect to a remote server.
+I was absent during week 2 during sickness, but through reviewing the lab tasks and lectures, I learned about how to access and start up a server, how to add queries, code a "simple search engine," etc. Week 3 reinforced these learnings, especially with practice in using bash ssh to connect to my cse15l account, and the different commands used from the account as an access point (mkdir, scp).
+Adding to the code of the server URI taught me a lot too, like with the /add, /increment, and the meaning behind the ?q= being the specific query. </p>